 - To avoid mistakes of limited value capture, semiconductor companies must undertake a new value-creation strategy.
 Focus on enabling customized, end-to-end solutions for specific industries.

 The McKinsey team believes there is a strong opportunity for semiconductor leaders and those who serve this industry.
 As a result, they are creating a new road map for winning in AI and DL.
 With the advance of evolved semiconductors, Precision Electronic Glass will continue to customize motion dampers to ensure flawless results.

 PEG’s mission is to provide customized glass and quartz products and related products and services to OEMs and distributors around the world in countries where our customers operate.
-Our objective is to fabricate the finest precision glass and quartz components and assemblies to customers’ specifications.
-Working together with customers, PEG manufactures prototypes; handles small to large production runs; performs value-added assembly, and provides clean room processing when specifications dictate the need for it.
+Therefore, our objective is to fabricate the finest precision glass and quartz components and assemblies to customers’ specifications.
+Working together with customers, PEG manufactures prototypes; handles small to large production runs; performs value-added assembly, and provides cleanroom processing when specifications dictate the need for it.